 Manual processes are time consuming because they often involve long drawn out processes involving online searches, completing paper based or email requests and manually communicating with multiple suppliers.
-They also result in errors and inefficiencies, when data is input manually mistakes occur more frequently.
-Measuring the effective return on investment (ROI) of a campaign is also difficult if meaningful data is hard to gather and is kept in an individual spreasheet somewhere that is hard to track down.
-If information about purchases is not accurate then this means there is no spend visibility or control over the promotional goods expenditure.
+When data is input manually mistakes occur more frequently, resulting in errors and inefficiencies.
+Measuring ROI of a campaign is also difficult.
+Often meaningful data is hard to gather and is kept in individual spreadsheets and email folders scattered across the organisation.
+If information about purchases is hard to gather and incomplete, this means there is no spend visibility or control over the promotional goods expenditure.

 - Sourcing off catalogue

-Promotional goods are often sourced ‘off-catalogue’, so even if a company has good processes in place for most of its purchasing, promotional goods can be a category of spend where inefficiences and mistakes are made more frequently.
+Promotional goods are often sourced ‘off-catalogue’.
+Even if a company has good processes in place, for most of its purchasing, promotional goods and services can be a category of spend where there is no effective control of suppliers or spend.